-Baccalaureate Field No restrictions.

-Grade Point Average At least 3.00/4.00 for the final 60 semester (90 quarter) hours of undergraduate study.
-In exceptional cases applicants having a lower GPA may be admitted if they can demonstrate substantial evidence of their ability to complete the program successfully.

-Tests Required GRE General with a combined verbal and quantitative score of 1000.

-Minimum TOEFL Score 550 (paper-based); 213 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL).

-Other Requirements Applicants must complete all forms included in the department's application packet.

-Deadlines To receive full consideration for fall admission, including consideration for graduate assistantships, applications should be received by March 15 of the year in which admission is being sought.
+- Baccalaureate Field No restrictions. - Grade Point Average At least 3.00/4.00 for the final 60 semester (90 quarter) hours of undergraduate study.
+In exceptional cases applicants having a lower GPA may be admitted if they can demonstrate substantial evidence of their ability to complete the program successfully. - Tests Required GRE General with a combined verbal and quantitative score of 1000. - Minimum TOEFL Score 550 (paper-based); 213 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL). - Letters of Recommendation Three required. - Personal Statement Required. - Other Requirements Applicants must complete all forms included in the department's application packet. - Deadlines To receive full consideration for fall admission, including consideration for graduate assistantships, applications should be received by March 15 of the year in which admission is being sought.